On geometric Brauer groups and Tate-Shafarevich groups: Introduction

 \subsection{Main theorems}

 \begin{thm} Let $X$ be a smooth projective variety over a finitely generated field $K$ of characteristic $p>0$.
 Assuming that $\Br(X_{K^s})^{G_K}(\ell)$ is finite for some prime $\ell\neq p$, then $\Br(X_{K^s})^{G_K}(\non p)$ is finite. \end{thm} In the case that $K$ is finite, the above theorem was proved by Tate \cite[Thm.
 5.2]{Tat3} and Lichtenbaum \cite{Lic}.
-In \cite{Qin2}, we proved the $\ell$-independence of the finiteness of $\Br(X_{K^s})^{G_K}(\ell)$ by relating it to the question of the order of poles of certain $L$-function of $X$ defined by Tate (cf. \cite{Tat1}).
-In \cite{SZ1,SZ2}, Skorobogatov and Zarkhin proved the finiteness of $\Br(X_{k^s})^{G_k}(\non p)$ for abelian varieties and $K3$ surfaces($\Char(k)\neq 2$). \begin{thm} Let $\CY$ be a smooth irreducible variety over a finite field of characteristic $p>0$ with function field $K$.
+The general case was proved by Cadoret-Hui-Tamagawa\cite{CHT}.
+Skorobogatov-Zarkhin \cite{SZ1,SZ2} proved the finiteness of $\Br(X_{k^s})^{G_k}(\non p)$ for abelian varieties and $K3$ surfaces($\Char(k)\neq 2$).
+In this paper, we will give an elementary proof of the theorem based on the idea of Tate and Lichtenbaum's proof for the case over finite fields. \begin{thm} Let $\CY$ be a smooth irreducible variety over a finite field of characteristic $p>0$ with function field $K$.
 Let $A$ be an abelian variety over $K$.
 Define

 where $\CY^1$ denotes the set of points of codimension $1$ and $K_s^{sh}$ denotes the quotient field of a strict local ring at $s$.
 Assuming that $\Sha_{\CY}(A)(\ell)$ is finite for some prime $\ell\neq p$, then $\Sha_{\CY}(A)(\non p)$ is finite. \end{thm} In the case that $K$ is a global function field, the above theorem was proved by Tate \cite[Thm.
 5.2]{Tat3} and Schneider\cite{Sch}.
 In \cite{Qin2}, we proved that the finiteness of $\Sha_{\CY}(A)(\ell)$ for a single $\ell$ is equivalent to the BSD conjecture for $A$ over $K$ formulated by Tate (cf. \cite{Tat1}).